t3-oss/create-t3-app/www/src/pages/en/usage/trpc.md

 ### 📄 `server/trpc/router/*.ts`

-This is where you define your APIs router definition.
+This is where you define the routes and procedures of your API.
 By convention, you [create separate routers](https://trpc.io/docs/v10/router) for related procedures, then [merge](https://trpc.io/docs/v10/merging-routers) all of them into a single app router in `server/trpc/router/_app.ts`.

 ### 📄 `utils/trpc.ts`